-Using traffic light colors, have the children practice blending letter sounds with three-letter words.
-The first letter is to be labeled green (keep on going), the second will be yellow (get ready to slow down), and the third will be red (stop now)!
-If you’re able, teachers can even use some multisensory props with this exercise.
+Using traffic light colors, have your children practice blending letter sounds to read three-letter words.
+The first letter will be labeled green (keep on going), the second will be yellow (get ready to slow down), and the third will be red (stop now)!
+If you’re able, you can even pair some multisensory props with this exercise.

 6. Word Roots

 You’re never too young to work on your Latin roots!
-For real, using base words, suffixes, and affixes that are common in the English language is a key skill that can help young readers learn fluency and decode meaning.
-Try making a bunch of cards with different parts that fit together (as seen below) then let your little reader play around with making new (and sometimes even silly) words.
-It really is a fundamental skill!
+While that may not fly with your kids, using base words, suffixes, and prefixes that are common in the English language is a key skill that can help your young readers learn fluency and decode meaning.
+For example, the root word “use” can be combined with the prefix “re” or the suffix “ful.”
+Try making a bunch of cards with different parts that fit together to form words and then let your little readers play around with making new (and sometimes even silly) words.

-Word families are groups of words that have a common feature or pattern.
-Learning the 37 word families can greatly aid a student in his/her efforts to learn decoding skills.
+A word family is a group of words that have a common feature or pattern.
+Teaching your students the 37-word families will greatly aid their efforts to learn decoding skills.

 9. Cross Check

-Sometimes decoding can come down to the simple act of using context clues, no matter your reading level.
-If you struggle to know whether or not the word “read” should be pronounced like "read" (the color) or "read" (as in weed), look at what is going on around the word!
+Sometimes decoding can come down to the simple act of using context clues, no matter your students’ reading level.
+For example, if your kids are struggling to know whether or not the word “read” should be pronounced to rhyme with red or to rhyme with weed, encourage them to look at what’s going on around it!
 Is the rest of the sentence in past tense or present tense?
 It can really make a difference!

 10. Write What You Hear

-Have children practice writing words they hear phonetically, turning them into graphemes.
-While they are not always going to spell it right, they will start to connect different words in their lives with letters of the alphabet (step 3).
+Have your children practice writing words as they sound phonetically—turning them into graphemes.
+While they won’t always spell them correctly, they’ll start to connect different words in their lives with the letters of the alphabet.

-When you map out a word, you divide it by letter (or letter sound chunks) so it feels more manageable and conquerable.
-Then the teacher can instruct children to blend a different letter combination to try a different word.
+What do you do when a word is too big?
+Map it!
+When your kids map out a word, they’ll divide it by letter (or letter sound chunks) so that it feels more manageable to them.
+Once they’ve mastered this skill, you can instruct them in blending different letter combinations to try different words.